-Once logged in, cta.org is a place for CTA members to meet, interact, and share ideas with each other.
-In doing so, it is important that members build a community that is based on clarity of purpose, trust, and boundaries, the same issues that exist in a real-world community.
+CTA.org is a place for CTA members to meet, interact and share ideas with each other.
+In doing so, it is important that members build a community that is based on purpose, trust, and boundaries, the same issues that exist in a real-world community.

-As in any community, including a cyber-community, members have different opinions and choose to express those ideas in many ways.
-However, community is most effective when its members remember a few rules that foster respect for individuals, groups, and the organization.
+As in any community, members have different opinions and choose to express those ideas in many ways.
+However, community is most effective when we remember a few rules that foster respect for individuals, groups and the organization.
 It is CTA’s intent to provide its members with the best service possible through the website, as it does in all other areas of member service.
 To accomplish this task, the CTA Board of Directors has adopted this policy to outline acceptable use on cta.org.
-To participate in this site, you must follow the policies outlined below and in the expanded Acceptable Use Policy that follows this brief summary.
+To utilize in this site, you must follow the policies outlined below and in the expanded Acceptable Use Policy that follows this brief summary.

-The use of the logged in area of this site is for CTA members only and it is dedicated to providing an opportunity for users to exchange ideas and opinions regarding education — pre-kindergarten through university.
+The use of the logged in area of this site is for CTA members only and it is dedicated to providing an opportunity for users to exchange ideas and opinions regarding education — pre-kindergarten through higher education.

 As a user of this site, you agree not to impersonate any person or entity, including but not limited to, an official of CTA or its affiliated local associations, or otherwise misrepresent your affiliation with a person or entity.